NullDesk/ticketdesk/README.md

 Source Notes:
 ===========

-The current shipping version is [TicektDesk 2.1](https://github.com/StephenRedd/TicketDesk/releases/tag/td2-v2.1.2).
+The current shipping version is [TicektDesk 2.1](https://github.com/StephenRedd/TicketDesk/releases/tag/td2-v2.1.3).

-TicketDesk 2.5 is in development and should be ready for beta releases in January 2015.
+TicketDesk 2.5 is in development and should be ready for beta releases in late March 2015.

 - TicketDesk 2.1 requires Visual Studio 2012 or higher with .Net Framework 4.5
 - TicketDesk 2.5 requires Visual Studio 2012 or 2013 with .Net Framework 4.5 or higher.
-  - Visual Studio 2013 with Update 3 recommended for Azure publishing
+  - Visual Studio 2013 with Update 4 required for Azure publishing

 Current Development Information
 ===========